Milad-Akarie/skeletonizer/README.md

 ### Loading effects

-Skeletonizer has 3 different parting effects to choose from and which can be customized to your liking.
+Skeletonizer has 3 different painting effects to choose from which can be customized to your liking.

 **Note: Loading effects are disturbed by Gif optimization, these look much better on flutter**